Stop Suing Valve

 This class action is in the US District Court for the Western District of Washington (Case No. 2:21-cv-00563).
 It targeted people or entities who paid commission to Valve in connection with the sale or use of a game on the Steam platform between January 28, 2017 and November 25, 2024.
 The opt-out deadline for the publisher/developer class was September 2, 2025; that deadline has passed.

 A similar suit on behalf of game publishers and developers has already passed a motion to dismiss and been certified as a class action.
 Separately, a consumer class (consumers who purchased PC games via Steam) is now proceeding: consumers were only recently able to pursue their suit after Valve amended the arbitration clause in its user agreement.
 On May 2, 2025, the Court appointed Cohen Milstein sole Interim Lead Class Counsel for the consumer class.
+On August 28, 2025, the Court granted an unopposed voluntary dismissal without prejudice for Susann Davis, Hope Marchionda, and Everett Stephens; they are no longer class representatives for the putative consumer class but may remain in the action as absent class members.

 - Review the official class action site and Important Documents (links below) for current status and papers.